 Explore and Implement Retail Market Enhancements.

-Facilitate market enhancements necessary to leverage the capabilities of Advanced Metering Systems in the retail market.
+Facilitate market enhancements necessary to leverage the capabilities of Advanced Metering Systems in the retail market and improve the integrity and availability of AMS data to Market Participants.

 Maintain market rules that support open access to the ERCOT retail market.